The Wedding

 We settled in for the wedding ceremony.
 The setting was ethereal—a perfect autumn late afternoon in the woods—and the cantor performed this second wedding with humor and optimism.
 And then came the highlight of the evening.
 Andrew and Marissa each gave a speech honoring their partner.
 The speeches were profound and sincere expressions of their love for each other.
 We watched and listened in awe as the words swirled around the newlyweds.
 We were all enchanted.
 After the ceremony ended, we broke to join the food lines.
 After that came the six father-of -the-groom, father-of-the-bride, and sibling speeches.

-But Eric and I weren’t the only speechifiers who gave speeches with humor.
+But Eric and I weren’t the only speechifiers who gave talks with humor.
 Marissa’s side of the family had a couple of ringers as well.
 Laughter filled the forest.

 We started the dancing with the traditional Jewish dance, the hora.
 Through all this, I had been seated with a VIP guest from New York, one of Andrew’s clients.
 He had come to honor Andrew, and he sat there, incredulous that the speeches weren’t the product of a single hired comedian.
 He kept saying, “I’ve never seen anything like this wedding before, and I’ve been to lots of Irish weddings”.
 On behalf of the other speakers, along with Marissa and Andrew, I took that as a sincere compliment.

-I then joined the dancing in the knowledge that both my sons were now happily married, and if the magic of IVF did its thing, I would soon have another grandchild.
+I then joined the dancing in the knowledge that both my sons were now happily married, and I would soon have another grandchild.
 I danced and hopped and hopped and danced.
 When the music stopped we all went our separate ways and returned to our rooms or cars knowing we had been part of the perfect wedding, except…

 All this was unknown to the guests and members of the wedding party because the news came shortly after the wedding had begun.
 No one was glued to their cellphone as this tragedy unfolded, and most of us first learned of it when we later returned to our rooms and turned on the TV.